What is an insight?

 One day, he approached me all excited.
 He had found irregularities in the product sales distribution in one of the regions.

 It looked really weird.
-In one month, the whole region started selling one product that was not even allowed to sell.
+In one month, the whole region started selling a product that was not even allowed to be sold.

 The most logical explanation was that it was a fraud.
 They used a loophole in the rules to boost sales and meet their commission quota.